Table of contents:

 Non-corn dishes

 - Churros.
-Crispy on the outside, soft on the inside, churros are deep-fried dough pastries coated in cinnamon sugar.
+Crispy on the outside, and soft on the inside, churros are deep-fried dough pastries coated in cinnamon sugar.
 Served piping hot, they are perfect for a sweet experience while you walk through the streets.

 Regional Variations in Street Mexican Food